 – North America – includes emphasis on Georgia history and US government

-– Literature – Students will read Treasure Island, Counting on Grace, The Captain’s Dog: My Journey with Lewis and Clark, Stowaway, The Second Mrs. Giaconda, Much Ado about Nothing, A Father’s Promise, and A Long Walk to Water
+– Literature – novels set in geographical regions of study: Treasure Island, Counting on Grace, The Captain’s Dog: My Journey with Lewis and Clark, Stowaway, The Second Mrs. Giaconda, Much Ado about Nothing, A Father’s Promise, and A Long Walk to Water

 - Informal Logic – The Fallacy Detective

 Year B (2019-20)